Spending target: Unknown

 Linbeck is the president and CEO of Aquinas Companies, a family construction business founded in 1938.
 He is not a political novice.
 He is the chairman of the board of the Competitive Governance Institute, which encourages individuals to get involved in local government and self-governance, and he was the vice chairman of the Health Care Compact Alliance, a nonprofit that seeks to give states the power to suspend federal health care regulations.
 Linbeck describes himself as a “conservative communitarian.”

-So far, CPA has raised only $31,533 for the 2014 election cycle, almost all of which came from Linbeck himself.
+So far, CPA has raised only $41,166 for the 2014 election cycle, almost all of which came from Linbeck himself.
 According to its website, the PAC’s goals for 2014 are to unseat New York Democratic Rep. Charlie Rangel and Alabama Republican Rep. Spencer Bachus.
-As of Feb.
-16, 2014, it has not spent any money on this year’s elections, but Linbeck wrote in January 2013 that the “CPA is planning to aggressively engage in House primaries of both parties in 2014.”
+As of June 17, 2014, it has not spent any money for or against any candidate, but Linbeck wrote in January 2013 that the “CPA is planning to aggressively engage in House primaries of both parties in 2014.”